 I would like to take this opportunity to pass on my deepest and sincerest thanks to Judy Lester of Kerrywood Research, London, who gave so much of her personal time in transcribing numerous newspaper articles, wills and parish records, to Nivard Ovington for his most valuable assistance with military queries and in editing and enhancing some of the images, and to John Branston who has been of great help and encouragement to me throughout the duration of this project.
 I am eternally grateful to all three of them.

-If you have any corrections or suggestions regarding any part of this website, or if you have something you would like to contribute to any of the chapters, please feel free to eMail me.
-Please be sure to delete the underscore character (_) from the end of my address in your eMail programme.
-This was added to prevent my eMail account being swamped with unwanted spam eMails.
+If you have any corrections or suggestions regarding any part of this website, or if you would just like to say “hello”, then please do eMail me, but please ensure you remove the word “SPAM” from my address before sending your message.
 I would also very much appreciate it if you could find just a few moments to leave a message in my Visitors’ Book.
 Thank’s very much!

 Jonathan Nixey – 28th November 2015